phoenixframework/phoenix_live_view/guides/introduction/installation.md

 @import "../node_modules/nprogress/nprogress.css";
 ```

-Finally customize LiveView to use it in your `assets/js/app.js`, right before the `liveView.connect()` call:
+Finally customize LiveView to use it in your `assets/js/app.js`, right before the `liveSocket.connect()` call:

 ```js
 import NProgress from "nprogress"